varghesereji/AriAstroTools/docs/api.rst

 API Reference
 =============

-This section contains the API documentation for all modules in **AriAstro**.
+This section contains the API documentation for all modules in **AriAstroTools**.

 .. toctree::
    :maxdepth: 2